 It’s no coincidence that as soon as states began legalizing/easing restrictions on medical marijuana sales, an influx of shops and dispensaries began to appear throughout the country.
 In fact, cannabis-related products have become so mainstream that, according to Forbes, the World Health Organization recently declassified cannabis as a Schedule IV drug.
 And just as soon as these cannabis shops and dispensaries opened for business, media reps from wide and far flooded our inboxes at BuzzBoard with the following question: When will BuzzBoard add the Cannabis category into its search results?

 After a lot of work from our team, we’re pleased to announce that BuzzBoard has added Cannabis-related businesses to its growing database.
 Users can now prospect for specific business names, URLs, and Categories.
 You’ll want to make sure that you use either Cannabis Store or Alternative Medicine as your category search.
+We offer everything you need to start selling to cannabis stores!

 So if you’re using BuzzBoard and want to find cannabis-related businesses in a 50-mile radius of Denver, Colorado, your search results will look like this: